hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 Body:

 Software development has traditionally been thought of as proceeding through a series of phases.
-This is sometimes described as a <a href="https://en.wikipedia.org/wiki/Systems_development_life_cycle" target="ref">Systems Development Life Cycle</a> (SDLC), and is often managed via a series of <a href="https://en.wikipedia.org/wiki/Phase%E2%80%93gate_model" target="ref">gates</a> that control progress from one phase to another, ensuring that the work of one phase has been completed successfully before allowing work on the next phase to start.
+This is sometimes described as a <a href="https://en.wikipedia.org/wiki/Systems_development_life_cycle" class="reflink" target="ref">Systems Development Life Cycle</a> (SDLC), and is often managed via a series of <a href="https://en.wikipedia.org/wiki/Phase%E2%80%93gate_model" class="reflink" target="ref">gates</a> that control progress from one phase to another, ensuring that the work of one phase has been completed successfully before allowing work on the next phase to start.

 A fairly typical list of phases might be as follows: